shader-slang/slang/docs/cuda-target.md

 Most Wave intrinsics will work with vector, matrix or scalar types of typical built in types - uint, int, float, double, uint64_t, int64_t.

-The support is provided via both the Slang stdlib as well as the Slang CUDA prelude found in 'prelude/slang-cuda-prelude.h'.
+The support is provided via both the Slang core module as well as the Slang CUDA prelude found in 'prelude/slang-cuda-prelude.h'.
 Many Wave intrinsics are not directly applicable within CUDA which supplies a more low level mechanisms.
 The implementation of most Wave functions work most optimally if a 'Wave' where all lanes are used.
 If all lanes from index 0 to pow2(n) -1  are used (which is also true if all lanes are used) a binary reduction is typically applied.
 If this is not the case the implementation fallsback on a slow path which is linear in the number of active lanes, and so is typically significantly less performant.

 For more a more concrete example take